 Most mortgages come with a prepayment penalty if you try to renew early, but there’s a general rule among lenders that they’ll let you renew 4 months prior to the actual end of the term.
 Just note that this only applies if you’re renewing your mortgage, and not if you’re switching to a different lender.

-Even if your lender doesn’t let you renew early, you can still use this time to assess your situation and goals, research interest rates and mortgage product options, and get yourself into a position to negotiate with your lender when the time comes.
+Even if your lender doesn’t let you renew early, you can still use this time to assess your situation and goals, research interest rates (fixed vs variable, open vs closed), and mortgage product options, and get yourself into a position to negotiate with your lender when the time comes.

 2. Assess your personal finances and circumstances